Parsing options

 Set language

-LlamaParse use OCR to extract text from images.
-Our OCR supports a long list of languages and you can tell LlamaParse which language(s) to parse for by setting this option.
-You can specify multiple languages by separating them with a comma.
-This will only affect text extracted from images.
+LlamaParse uses OCR to extract text from images.
+Our OCR supports a long list of languages.
+You can specify one or more languages by separating them with a comma.
+This only affects text extracted from images.

 parser = LlamaParse(